Tomev/qcflow/docs/source/llms/llama-index/index.rst

     documents = SimpleDirectoryReader("data").load_data()
     index = VectorStoreIndex.from_documents(documents)

-Logging the Index to MLflow
+Logging the Index to QCFlow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can log the ``index`` object to the MLflow experiment using the :py:func:`mlflow.llama_index.log_model` function.
+You can log the ``index`` object to the QCFlow experiment using the :py:func:`qcflow.llama_index.log_model` function.

 One key step here is to specify the ``engine_type`` parameter.
 The choice of engine type does not affect the index itself,
 but dictates the interface of how you query the index when you load it back for inference.